-Art at the Geode represents three local Portland artists, Martin Eichinger, Barry Mack, and Lawrence Morrell.
+Art at the Geode represents local Portland artists, Martin Eichinger and Barry Mack.

 The gallery originally opened solely with Eichinger’s bronze figurative sculpture, but over the course of the year, two new artists have been added to the gallery.
 Eichinger’s new transparent sculptures incorporate light in their viewing experience and he wanted his additional artists to also fall under the same theme-- whether as inspiration or directly in their work.

 Eichinger’s work at Art at the Geode reveals two personalities.
 In fact, you would not recognize that both bodies of work came from the brain of the same artist.
 Eichinger is most recognized for his figurative bronze sculptures, which he has been creating for over 40 years.
 And in the gallery, you can find many archival as well as purchasable works.
 He has now retired from bronze and is experimenting with poured epoxy resin; he calls the sculptures “amorphous polymers.”
 Art at the Geode is the only gallery showing his new collection of amorphous polymers.
 These hanging sculptures make for a unique display to traditional galleries, as they can be suspended in space.